Skip to main content

 confidence builds motivation

-You'll find: Clear explanations of why reluctance happens, practical strategies you can try this week, year-specific guidance aligned with what teachers expect, and answers to the questions parents actually ask (like "Is it okay if they only read comics?" and "Should I reward reading?").
+On this page: why reluctance happens, what to try this week, and honest answers to the questions parents actually ask — like "is it okay if they only read comics?" and "should I bribe them?"

 Signs your child is a reluctant reader